alexanderpretka/LLCRosterAutomation/README.md

 With this macro, the same task now takes just 10 minutes which has a 94.4% decrease in processing time for Penn State Residence Life faculty members.
 This innovation not only saved time but also improved collaboration across faculty associates and student leaders associated with the LLCs.

-Penn State faculty members can use this private Kaltura video link to learn how to run the macro step-by-step:
+Penn State Residence Life faculty members can use this private Kaltura video link to learn how to run the macro step-by-step:

 For any questions, comments, and/or suggestions, feel free to email me at amp7496@psu.edu.